How to Make Scentsy Wax Samples

 What scents I use –

 I have a couple standards that I like to use: Welcome Home and Clean Breeze.
 I chose those because they are drastically different from each other.
-Clean Breeze and Welcome Home are in the Favorites category so those are definitely flagged as popular.
+Clean Breeze and Welcome Home are in the Classics category so those are definitely flagged as popular.
 Other times I’ll use whatever the featured Scent of the Month happens to be.
 It doesn’t really matter what scent(s) you choose to use.
 No matter what – some will love it; and others not.

 The process –